 - 11. Under this fundamental principle, the Government's priority in Northern Ireland is to help achieve peace, stability, reconciliation and prosperity, and to establish locally accountable democratic institutions carrying widespread support and acceptance within a wider framework of harmonious relations based on consent. - 12.
 The Government acknowledges a responsibility to all the people of Northern Ireland to provide security, stability and good government.
-The Government is committed to the establishment of a society in which all may live in peace, free from discrimination and

-Intolerance, and with the opportunity for members of all sections of the community to participate fully in the structures and processes of government on the basis of parity of esteem.

-- 13. The Government recognises that Northern Ireland's various community, security and social and economic problems tend to reinforce each other in a way which makes their solution, both individually and collectively, more difficult.
+The Government is committed to the establishment of a society in which all may live in peace, free from discrimination and intolerance, and with the opportunity for members of all sections of the community to participate fully in the structures and processes of government on the basis of parity of esteem. - 13.
+The Government recognises that Northern Ireland's various community, security and social and economic problems tend to reinforce each other in a way which makes their solution, both individually and collectively, more difficult.
 Given this intimate and inseparable connection between Northern Ireland's political, security and economic and social problems, the Government recognises the need to tackle all these deep seated problems together. - 14.
-In pursuit of these goals, we have, in our policies in Northern Ireland sought to: - promote the attainment of peace, stability and reconciliation established by agreement among all the people - undertake a co-ordinated and coherent approach to all aspects of Government policy in Northern Ireland, recognising that the fundamental political, security and economic and social problems of the region are closely interrelated; and - pursue policies informed by the principles of equality of opportunity, equity of treatment and parity of esteem irrespective of political, cultural or religious affiliation or gender.
+In pursuit of these goals, we have, in our policies in Northern Ireland sought to: - people who live in the island of Ireland, working together with the Irish Government to that end;] (Comment: Where is this from?) - aspects of Government policy in Northern Ireland, recognising that the fundamental political, security and economic and social problems of the region are closely pursue policies informed by the principles of equality of opportunity, equity of treatment and parity of esteem irrespective of political, cultural or religious affiliation or gender.